cameronkerrnz/cameronkerrnz.github.io/content/posts/2024/profiling-postgis.md

 - [`\a`](https://www.postgresql.org/docs/current/app-psql.html#:~:text=If%20the%20current%20table%20output%20format%20is%20unaligned%2C%20it%20is%20switched%20to%20aligned.) and [`\x`](https://www.postgresql.org/docs/current/app-psql.html#:~:text=Sets%20or%20toggles%20expanded%20table%20formatting%20mode) are your friends if you haven't met them yet.
 - `\df postgis.st_area`  will list functions; the documentation refers to these as regular expressions, although it seems to use glob expressions.
 - `\df+` will include the comment
-- Beware some IDEs; my older version of PyCharm was giving my documentation for a different function override.
+- Beware some IDEs; my older version of PyCharm was giving me documentation for a different function override.
 - Beware 'geography' versus 'geometry' (trap for GIS newbies)
 - `\sf postgis.st_area(postgis.geometry)` will output the source code for a function.
 When overrides are present you will need to specify the parameter types (not including any parameter names)